Scruffy518/Wands/README.md

 ## **An Unofficial Character Sheet designed for Wands and Wizards, a 5e Harry Potter RPG**

 To open up to the Core sheet, click the “Solemnly Swear” ribbon.
-If you wish to go back to the Cover page, find and click on the “Mischief Managed” ribbon.
+If you wish to go back to the Cover page, find and click on the “Mischief Managed” ribbon under Bio.

 Dex is already calculated into the Initiative roll so only add a bonus if you have something like the Alert Feat that gives you an extra 5.